bamos/bamos.github.io/_includes/cv.md

  I am a researcher and broadly study foundational topics and applications in <b>machine learning</b> (sometimes deep) and <b>optimization</b> (sometimes convex), including reinforcement learning, computer vision, language, statistics, and theory.
 I am finishing a Ph.D. at <b>Carnegie Mellon University</b> advised by [Zico Kolter](http://zicokolter.com/) and am supported by an <b>NSF graduate research fellowship.</b> My dissertation is entitled "Differentiable Optimization-Based Inference for Machine Learning" and my <b>thesis proposal</b> is available [here](https://goo.gl/MTiDrb).
-My publications are available below and on my [Google Scholar](https://scholar.google.com/citations?user=d8gdZR4AAAAJ) page. <br><br> My Ph.D. has straddled <b>applied and theoretical contributions</b>.
+My publications are available below and on my [Google Scholar](https://scholar.google.com/citations?user=d8gdZR4AAAAJ) page. <br><br> My research straddles <b>applied and theoretical contributions</b>.
+As an undergraduate I studied [Quasi-Newton Methods for Stochastic Optimization](https://vtechworks.lib.vt.edu/bitstream/handle/10919/49672/qnTOMS14.pdf).
 I value important <b>societal applications</b> of my work and spent the first two years of my Ph.D. (from 2014-2016) working on the machine learning and computer vision technologies underlying <b>mobile and wearable cognitive assistance systems,</b> publishing papers at <b>systems- and mobile-oriented</b> venues during this time.
 Over the past three years (since 2016) I have gone deeper into foundational contributions to the <b>NIPS, ICML, and ICLR communities</b>.
-The core pillars of my dissertation are my ICML 2017 papers on [input-convex neural networks](https://arxiv.org/abs/1609.07152) and [OptNet layers](https://arxiv.org/abs/1703.00443). <br><br> I have worked on <b>reinforcement learning</b> during an internship with [Nando de Freitas](https://www.cs.ubc.ca/~nando/) at <b>DeepMind</b> in 2017 (publishing an ICLR paper), and on <b>combinatorial and discrete learning problems</b> with [Vladlen Koltun](http://vladlen.info) at <b>Intel Labs</b> in 2018. <br><br> I strongly believe in <b>open science, reproducible research, and well-engineered projects</b> and actively publish code on [my Github profile](https://github.com/bamos).
-This led me to create [OpenFace](https://cmusatyalab.github.io/openface/) in 2014, which was the first open-source face recognition project that used deep learning. <br><br> <b>I am on the job market.</b> For at least the next decade of my career I want to stay in the machine learning research community.
+The core pillars of my dissertation are my ICML 2017 papers on [input-convex neural networks](https://arxiv.org/abs/1609.07152) and [OptNet layers](https://arxiv.org/abs/1703.00443). <br><br> I have worked on <b>reinforcement learning</b> during an internship with [Nando de Freitas](https://www.cs.ubc.ca/~nando/) at <b>DeepMind</b> in 2017, publishing an ICLR 2018 paper [Learning Awareness Models](https://arxiv.org/abs/1804.06318), and on <b>combinatorial and discrete learning problems</b> with [Vladlen Koltun](http://vladlen.info) at <b>Intel Labs</b> in 2018. <br><br> I strongly believe in <b>open science, reproducible research, and well-engineered projects</b> and actively publish code on [my Github profile](https://github.com/bamos).
+This led me to create [OpenFace](https://cmusatyalab.github.io/openface/) in 2014, which was the first open-source deep-learning-based face recognition project. <br><br> <b>I am on the job market.</b> For at least the next decade of my career I want to stay in the machine learning research community.
 I am looking for a position that lets me continue to <b>straddle foundational and applied contributions</b> to the field.
 Please [get in touch](http://bamos.github.io/data/cv.pdf) if you have an opening. <br><br>

 ## <i class="fa fa-chevron-right"></i> News